chaostoolkit/chaostoolkit-documentation/sources/index.md

 [Principles of Chaos Engineering][principles] and more generally considers that you should embrace continuously observing and poking your system to empower your team in face of adversity.

+The Chaos Toolkit proposes an Open API for Chaos Engineering that will federate communities around the discipline with a standard, open and evolutive API.

 ## Come join the Chaos Toolkit community